xhantisolani/xhantisolani/README.md

 ---

 ## About Me
-I’m starting my career in **cybersecurity development**, focusing on secure coding practices, application security, and exploring innovative technologies like AWS AIM.
+I’m starting my career in **Software development**, focusing on secure coding practices, application security, and exploring innovative technologies like AWS AIM.
 My journey is driven by a commitment to building systems that prioritize safety and scalability.

 ---